rodrigopolo/cheatsheets/exiftool.md

 > Following these steps will rename your videos to a compatible filename convention for use in a media pool alongside files from any of this camera brands.

-Rename all Canon files in a path to have the date prefix with time offset
+Rename all Canon video files in a path to have the date prefix with time offset
 ```sh
 exiftool \
 -ext mp4 \